 Horses don’t instinctively know how to live in a human world.
 It’s something we need to teach them through compassionate and consistent training.
 It’s important to remember that horses learn all the time, not just during training sessions.
 This means that every interaction we have with them matters.

 Horses learn through the consequences of their actions, just like us.
 If something they do leads to a desired outcome – for example, a slice of carrot or the removal of uncomfortable pressure from the bit – they are more likely to do it again.
-And conversely, if something they do leads to an undesired outcome – for example, pain from a hard tap with a whip or losing access to food – they are less likely to do it again.
+And conversely, if something they do leads to an undesired outcome – for example, it results in pain such as touching an electric fence or losing access to food – they are less likely to do it again.

 Horses don’t have the cognitive capacity to draw conclusions about what we expect from them.
 It is our responsibility to give them clues by arranging the environment in a way that helps them figure out what we want, by breaking down training into easy, logical steps, and by rewarding them when they perform the action we are asking for.

 In addition, methods that cause fear or stress impede learning, making the training less effective.
 Horses’ three basic responses to a potential threat include flight, fight and freeze.
-Flight is the process of moving away from the threat, fight is to react through aggressive behaviours such as biting and kicking, and freeze is when the horses is assessing the situation based on past experiences and deciding whether fight or flight is the best response.
+‘Flight’ is the process of moving away from the threat, ‘fight’ is reacting through aggressive behaviours such as biting and kicking, and ‘freeze’ is when the horse is rigidly still whilst assessing their situation based on past experiences and deciding whether fight or flight is the best response.
 Horses can’t learn when they are in a heightened emotional state or in any of the three responses described above.

 When training horses, it is important to understand how horses learn; this is called learning theory.